Published on 29/12/2025

 Introduction:

 Soft gelatin capsules are a popular dosage form in the pharmaceutical industry due to their ease of swallowing and ability to encapsulate a wide range of active ingredients.
 However, ensuring the quality and integrity of these capsules is paramount to maintain efficacy and patient safety.
 One of the critical quality control challenges is detecting air bubbles within the capsules, which can compromise the product’s effectiveness and stability.
-This article explores the importance of detecting air bubbles in soft gelatin capsules,
+This article explores the importance of detecting air bubbles in soft gelatin capsules, the challenges associated with current detection systems, and provides a step-by-step troubleshooting guide to address these issues effectively.

 Challenges and Issues: